 It is also included in most Office 365 subscriptions, whereas Intune might be in a pricier subscription.
 The main configuration capabilities are somewhat limited and there are no deployment functions or abilities to wipe apps remotely.

 Microsoft Endpoint Configuration Manager, previously known as Microsoft System Center Configuration Manager (SCCM), is now part of Microsoft Endpoint Manager (MEM).
-Configuration Manager has been around for many years, and is widely used in hundreds of thousands of companies.
-It is an on-premises solution that is fairly complex to set up and requires a lot of maintenance.
+Configuration Manager has been around for many years and is widely used in hundreds of thousands of companies.
+It is an on-premises solution which is fairly complex to set up and requires a lot of maintenance.
 Intune gives you the ability to move away from your on-premises infrastructure, or to co-manage your devices by using Config Managed in conjunction with Intune.

-I wouldn’t say that Intune is a directly replacement for Endpoint Manager.
+I wouldn’t say Intune is a directly replacement for Endpoint Manager.
 Intune doesn’t allow you to deploy images as it is designed around the modern workplace where images are being phased out and configuring devices out of the box with deployment profiles is becoming the new way of working.
 Why deploy a bulky image when you can configure the one already on your device and deploy the relevant apps?!

-Workspace One, previously known as AirWatch, which was rebranded in 2018 by VMware.
-Many organisations are migrating their devices to Intune as it’s part of the Microsoft 365 ecosystem therefore reducing costs and simplifying management of devices and users.
+Workspace One, previously known as AirWatch, was rebranded in 2018 by VMware.
+Many organisations are migrating their devices to Intune as it’s part of the Microsoft 365 ecosystem therefore reducing costs and simplifying the management of devices and users.

 You may be familiar with Group Policy Objects (GPO) if you’ve supported an on-premises infrastructure.
 GPOs don’t exist in Azure or Intune.
-Intune has something called Configuration Profiles that do a very similar thing.
+Intune has something called Configuration Profiles which do a very similar thing.
 They allow you to control devices or users using a set of policies.
 I have written another blog which goes into more detail around Group Policy analytics in Microsoft Endpoint Manager.

 Microsoft Intune is included in many subscriptions, so you may already be paying for it, but it is also available as a stand-alone subscription.